csaurav/active-admin-implementation/README.md

-# rails-inception
+# active-admin-implementation

-rails-inception is a bootstrap application Ruby on Rails 3.2.7, which also uses HTML5 Boilerplate, Twitter Bootstrap.
-It's been inspired from railStrap.
-Authentication system has been provided by using the Devise gem (https://github.com/plataformatec/devise/)
+active-admin-implementation is Ruby on Rails 3.2.7 application integrated with ActiveAdmin gemAuthentication system has been provided by using the Devise gem (https://github.com/plataformatec/devise/)

 ## Quick start

-Clone the git repo - `git clone git://github.com/csaurav/rails-inception.git` - or [download it](https://github.com/csaurav/rails-inception/downloads)
+Clone the git repo - `git clone git@github.com:csaurav/active-admin-implementation.git` - or [download it]()

 Perform the following steps to run the application:
 <pre>